 Salesforce B2C Commerce Cloud comes with a lot of features out-of-the-box.
 But it can’t do everything, so it depends on third parties to create “cartridges” that extend that base (payment providers, shipping providers, OMS, ERP, …).

-NOTE: The above statement is also true for other platforms besides SFCC.
+The above is also true for other platforms besides SFCC.

 Pipelines VS Controllers

-Looking at the timeline, you will see that pipelines have disappeared in MFRA (2017).
+Pipelines disappeared with MFRA.
 This is a legacy way of development within Salesforce B2C Commerce Cloud and has been replaced by JavaScript (controller-type) development.

 It is time to migrate if you are still using SiteGenesis with pipelines in your project/site since new features will not be available in this framework.

-Note: It is also substantially harder to find developers who know how to work with Pipelines.
-And working with pipelines is not supported by the latest and greatest development tools.
+It’s also substantially harder to find developers who know how to work with pipelines, and pipeline-based development isn’t supported by the latest development tools.

 M(S)FRA